Graduate Certificate Program in Alcohol and Drug Abuse Studies (CADAS)

 If the student has already completed a master's degree, the certificate is awarded when the student has met all the certificate requirements.
 If the student is earning the certificate concurrently with a master's degree, the certificate is awarded when all the requirements of the certificate and the degree have been met.

 Applications are accepted throughout the year and students may begin the program during any semester.
-Application forms may be obtained by sending an email to the CADAS program advisor at email@example.com or by calling 313-577- 4409.
+For questions regarding application forms contact the CADAS program advisor via email at email@example.com or by calling 313-577- 4409.

 PHC 6500 -- Drugs and the Addictive Process: Cr.
 3 (F)

-(F- fall term; W- winter term; Sp – Spring term; S- spring/summer term)
+(F- fall term; W- winter term; Sp – Spring term)